KL13NT/courseware-as-code-action/docs/technical.md

 #### Styling

-I use classless CSS frameworks to change the look of the website.
+I use [classless] CSS frameworks to change the look of the website.
 The HTML should be as standard as it can get.
-The decision behind this was to allow users to freely change anything with any classless CSS stylesheet.
+The decision behind this was to allow users to freely change anything with any [classless] CSS stylesheet.

+There's a repo on GitHub that lists several [classless] CSS frameworks.
+Check it out!

 [github cloning documentation]: https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository
 [delicious article]: https://deliciousbrains.com/npm-build-script